The Magazine of Backcountry Hunters & Anglers

 Poetry – The form defies constraints, so if you’ve written something that feels like a good fit, send it over.
 We don't publish a poem every issue but are always looking for the perfect fit.

-Features – Narrate a really epic hunt or fishing trip.
+Narrate a really epic hunt or fishing trip.
 What was different about that experience?
 Was it someone’s first time?
 Someone’s last?
 What is unique about the area?
 How was it more than just harvesting an animal or catching a fish?
 Think about beginning, middle and end, and write us a story people will want to read all the way through.
 Stories that connect to BHA's work are a huge plus.

 1000 – 3000 words with compelling photography

 We purchase one-time rights to publish words and photographs in print and digital editions of Backcountry Journal but also welcome contributions to the Backcountry Hunters & Anglers cause.
 All compensation should be agreed upon at time of acceptance.
 Contributors are welcome to resubmit content elsewhere after a one-year grace period.